adbergen/adbergen/README.md

 <h1 align="center">
 Hello!
 My name is Anthony Bergen.
 </h1>
 <h3 align="center" style="margin-bottom:10px">I'm a Software Engineer proficient in front-end and back-end web development.
 I transitioned from sales after working across a diverse list of industries including cybersecurity, instrumentation engineering and automation, telecommunications, and logistics.
-I recently earned a certificate in full stack web development at Rutgers University, with newly developed skills in JavaScript, CSS, React, and MongoDB.
 I'm passionate in working as a team and can work independently.
 When I'm not developing, I enjoy modifying cars, bodybuilding, learning guitar, training my Australian Shepherd, and occasionally gaming.</h4>
 <div align="center">
   <h4>
     </a>